Pamela Hansford Johnson: Works

-Hansford Johnson wrote 27 novels.
+Johnson wrote 27 novels.
 Her first novel, This Bed Thy Centre, was published in 1935.
 Her last novel, A Bonfire, was published in the year of her death, 1981.
 Her themes centred on the moral responsibility of the individual in their personal and social relations.

 Her first novel, This Bed Thy Centre, caused some controversy on its release.
 Irish novelist Sean Ó Faoláin, writing in The Spectator, said "Miss Johnson... has circumscribed herself so much by insisting on the reality of sex that her 'bed' might be thought less a centre than a circumference".
 However, the book was positively reviewed by Ralph Straus in The Sunday Times, Compton Mackenzie in the Daily Mail, and Cyril Connolly in The New Statesman.

-Wendy Pollard, writing in her 2014 biography of Hansford Johnson, suggests that Dylan Thomas, who suggested the title of This Bed Thy Centre, was influenced by the opening chapter when he came to write Under Milk Wood, as both works describe the different characters of their setting as the day begins.
+Wendy Pollard, writing in her 2014 biography of Johnson, suggests that Dylan Thomas, who suggested the title of This Bed Thy Centre, was influenced by the opening chapter when he came to write Under Milk Wood, as both works describe the different characters of their setting as the day begins.

-The 1959 novel The Unspeakable Skipton was another high point of Hansford Johnson's critical appraisal.
+The 1959 novel The Unspeakable Skipton was another high point of Johnson's critical appraisal.
 The critic Walter Allen described her as "as good as any novelist writing in this country today", and that her writing was in the realist tradition of George Eliot.
 The Times Literary Supplement said Johnson "has become known to the reading public as a novelist of great craftsmanship and distinction".
 In her introduction to a 2002 reprint of the novel, Ruth Rendell wrote that Johnson was "undeservedly forgotten today just as, in her lifetime, she was undeservedly overshadowed by her husband C. P. Snow...
 Revival for his work is unlikely while her's is overdue.
 She possessed the imagination and the ability he lacked to write lyrical but never "purple" prose, and there is no finer example in her canon than The Unspeakable Skipton."